juju/juju/CONTRIBUTING.md

 "NOT LGTM" comments in ReviewBoard or github, you are ready to have your patch merged by a member of the juju team.
 Congratulations!

-The site uses github OAuth for authentication.
+The code review site uses github OAuth for authentication.
 To log in simply go to login page and click the "github" button.
 The first time you do this, it will redirect you to github to approve access and then redirect you back.
 This first time is the only one where you will be redirected to github.
 Furthermore, ReviewBoard will keep you logged in between visits via session cookies.

 That first time you log in, a ReviewBoard account will be created for you using your github username.
 However, your email address is not